ggonnella/pgto/README.md

 ``group type categories``.

 The categories include:
-- habitat requirement type
+- habitat group type
 - phenotype group type
 - location group type
-- phylogenetic group type
+- taxonomic group type
 - derived group type.

 Of these, the first 4 group types categories are for types of simple groups,